Diagonal operators, $q$-Whittaker functions and rook theory: Introduction

 \end{definition} It can be shown that the $\Delta$-profile of each subspace is a weakly decreasing sequence of nonnegative integers with finite sum \cite[p.\ 2]{MR1141317}; thus it can be viewed as an integer partition.
 The $\Delta$-profile of a subspace is also referred to as `dimension sequence' \cite{MR1141317}.
 Let $\sigma(\mu,\Delta)$ denote the number of subspaces of $\Fq^n$ with $\Delta$-profile $\mu$.
 We are primarily interested in the following problem. \begin{problem} Give an explicit formula for $\sigma(\mu,\Delta)$ for arbitrary $\mu$ and $\Delta$. \end{problem} This problem was originally posed by Bender, Coley, Robbins and Rumsey \cite[p.\ 2]{MR1141317} who gave elegant product formulas in the cases where $\Delta$ has irreducible characteristic polynomial or is regular nilpotent (nilpotent with one-dimensional null space).
 When $\Delta$ has irreducible characteristic polynomial, they proved that

 Similarly, when $\Delta$ is regular nilpotent,

 Here ${n \brack k}_q$ denotes a $q$-binomial coefficient, given by

 Unaware of the work of the authors of \cite{MR1141317}, proofs of Eq.\ \eqref{eq:irreducibleprofiles} in the special case where $\mu$ is a rectangular partition of $n$ appear later on in the work of Chen and Tseng \cite{MR3093853} and in \cite{MR4263652}.
 In this special case, the problem of determining $\sigma(\mu,\Delta)$ has interesting connections with group theory and finite projective geometry and is related to the splitting subspace problem posed by Niederreiter \cite[p.\ 11]{MR1334623} in the context of pseudorandom number generation.
 We refer to \cite{MR2831705,MR2961399} for details on this topic.
-While the general case of Problem \ref{prob:main} remains open, it is easy to see that $\sigma(\mu,\Delta)$ depends only on the conjugacy class of $\Delta$ since $W$ has $\Delta$-profile $\mu$ if and only if $PW$ has $P\Delta P^{-1}$-profile $\mu$ for each linear isomorphism $P$ of $\Fq^n$.
+It is easy to see that $\sigma(\mu,\Delta)$ depends only on the conjugacy class of $\Delta$ since $W$ has $\Delta$-profile $\mu$ if and only if $PW$ has $P\Delta P^{-1}$-profile $\mu$ for each linear isomorphism $P$ of $\Fq^n$.
 More generally, it can be shown that $\sigma(\mu,\Delta)$ depends only on the similarity class type (in the sense of Green \cite{MR72878}) of $\Delta$ \cite[Cor.\ 4.7]{pr}.
 An answer to Problem \ref{prob:main} in the case where the invariant factors of $\Delta$ satisfy certain degree constraints and $\mu$ has equal parts appears in \cite{MR4448290}.
 The case where $\mu$ is a partition of the ambient dimension with exactly two parts was resolved in \cite{prasad2023enumeration}.
 A formula is also known \cite{pr} in the case where $\Delta$ is a regular diagonal matrix (the diagonal entries are distinct).
-The regular diagonal case has interesting connections with several classical combinatorial objects as we outline below. \begin{theorem} \cite[Thm.\ 4.8]{pr} If $\Delta\in \MM_n(\Fq)$ is a regular diagonal matrix, then
+The regular diagonal case has interesting connections with several classical combinatorial objects as we outline below. \begin{theorem} \cite[Thm.\ 4.8]{pr} For each integer partition $\mu$, there exists a polynomial $b_{\mu}(t)$ with nonnegative integer coefficients such that